DMIT-2018/DMIT-2018.github.io/exercises/reports/install_ssdt.md

     - **Note:** If you do not see the ReportViewer control in your Toolbox, you will need to manually add the following register directive just under the page directive on your .aspx page: `<%@ Register Assembly="Microsoft.ReportViewer.WebForms" Namespace="Microsoft.Reporting.WebForms" TagPrefix="rsweb" %>`
     - ![](./media/image12.png)
 9. Create an ODS to point to your BLL method which produces the POCO for your report.
-10. Drag a ReportViewer control from Microsoft Report Viewer 2012 onto your web page.
-The following image show the setup for the ReportViewer control.
-Type in the parameter details for the ReportViewer control following the path in the image below.
+10. Add a ReportViewer control to your page by either typing it out or dragging it from the Toolbox onto your web page.
+The following image shows the setup for the ReportViewer control.
+Type in the tag details for the ReportViewer control as demonstrated in the image below.
     - ![](./media/image13.png)